SakshammishraDs/Mastering_Statistics_For_Interviews/README.md

 **Interviewer:** What is linear regression?

 **Candidate:**

-Linear regression is a statistical method used to model the relationship between two variables by fitting a straight line through the data points.
-It’s often used to predict one variable based on the value of another.
+Linear regression is a statistical method used to model the relationship between two variables by fitting a linear equation to the observed data.
+In its simplest form, it models the relationship between an independent variable (also called the predictor or feature) and a dependent variable (also called the target or response).
+The goal is to find the best-fitting straight line, which is represented by the equation

 **Interviewer:** Can you give an example?